 The Statutory Auditors of your Company are appointed by the Comptroller & AuditorsGeneral of India.
 M/s S. K. Mittal & Co.
 M/s R. G. N. Price & Co.
 M/s Kothari& Co. and M/s Parakh & Co. were appointed as Joint Statutory Auditors for thefinancial year 2017-18.

 The Statutory Auditors have given an unqualified report.
 The report is self-explanatoryand does not require any further comments by the Board.

-Company has received 'NIL' comments on the accounts for the year ended March 31 2017by the Comptroller and Auditor General of India under Section 143(5) ofthe Companies Act2013.
-Copy ofthe same is attached in Annexure-IV to this report.
+Company has received 'NIL' comments on the Accounts for the Year ended March 31 2018by the Comptroller and Auditor General of India under Section 143(5) ofthe Companies Act2013.
+Copy ofthe same is attached in Annexure-IV to this Report.

-Kumar Naresh Sinha & Associates Practising Company Secretary has conductedSecretarial Audit of the Company for the financial year ended March 31 2017.
-The report& observations of the Secretarial Auditor and Explanation by the Board thereon formspart of this Annual Report (Annexure-V).
+Kumar Naresh Sinha & Associates Practising Company Secretaries have conductedSecretarial Audit of the Company for the financial year ended March 31 2018.
+The Reportforms part of this Annual Report (Annexure-V).

-The Cost Audit Reports for the FY 2016-17 will be filed with the Cost Audit BranchMinistry of Company Affairs before due date i.e. September 27 2017.
+The Cost Audit Reports for the FY 2017-18 will be Aled with the Cost Audit BranchMinistry of Company Affairs before due date i.e. September 27 2018.

 In accordance with Section 134 (3) (a) of the Companies Act 2013 an extract of theannual return in the prescribed format in MGT-9 is given as Annexure VI of this Report.